Skip to main content

 Primary relevance

-Farm debt is often substantial, land, machinery, livestock, and operating loans rarely retire quickly.
-The fatality risk profile in farming is recognised as higher than for office-based work across every panel insurer that publishes an occupation list.
-Life cover pays a lump sum to nominated beneficiaries, which is what allows the family to service or clear farm debt rather than being forced into a distressed sale.
+Farm debt is often substantial: land, machinery, livestock, and operating loans rarely clear quickly.
+The risk of death in farming is recognised as higher than for office-based work across the panel.
+Life cover pays a lump sum to the people you nominate, which is what lets the family keep servicing or clear the farm debt rather than being forced into a distressed sale.
+It is also the most widely available cover, which makes it a reliable foundation.

 Income protection